DeepeshStrikin/Lead-Gen-RWAtify/README.md

 # 🏠 RWAtify Lead Gen Agent — Project Blueprint
 ### AI-Powered Intent-Based Real Estate Leads Infrastructure
+Note : Need to Improve system more accuray and better performance current architecture is this.can be updated soon.
 ---

 ## 📋 Table of Contents